 Maintaining a balance between work and non-work commitments can be challenging.
 Everybody is different when it comes to how they need to balance their life.

 It’s worth taking time to identify your present work/life blend and think about what your ideal combination would be.
-The Windmills website offer further information and practical activities to help you with this.

 You might also consider:

 - Training flexibly, Less than full time training.

 - Changing specialty or direction.

 Do speak to your Educational Supervisor, trusted colleague or Careers Advisor before making any big decisions.

 - BMJ Careers has useful articles especially relating to health.